So, what was the RHI? “RHI UK” is shorthand for Renewable Heat Incentive, a government subsidy that closed in 2022.

-You can apply if your equipment was installed in England, Scotland or Wales on or after 15 July 2009.
+You [were able to apply] if your equipment was installed in England, Scotland, or Wales on or after 15 July 2009.

 Non-Domestic Renewable Heat Incentive (RHI) Ofgem Information

-Businesses, public sector and non-profit organisations can apply if equipment was installed in England, Scotland or Wales on or after 15 July 2009 (or later in some cases).
+Businesses, public sector, and non-profit organisations can apply if the equipment was installed in England, Scotland, or Wales on or after 15 July 2009 (or later in some cases).
 Your installation must meet certain requirements.
 There is further information about the Northern Ireland scheme.

 Generally, if the renewable heating system is in commercial, public or industrial premises, then you would apply to the Non-Domestic RHI.
 This can include small and large businesses, hospitals, schools, and organisations with district heating schemes where one heating system serves multiple homes. via (RHI) and Ofgem